adam-greer/blog/content/posts/2023-HuntressCTF-Batchfuscation.md

 ### Steps

-The the start of this code was heavly obfuscated and after getting an understanding of what was happening I started to manually deobfuscate the code.
+The the start of this code was heavily obfuscated and after getting an understanding of what was happening I started to manually deobfuscate the code.
 Looking at the code it looks like multiple variables tired together.
 ```bash
 @echo off
 set bdevq=set